spolti/aipg/vllms/Google-T5-Small/README.md

       managementState: Removed
 ```

-Install it and wait it to get ready.
+Install it and wait for it to get ready.
 Execute the command below to see the installation status:

 ```bash
 oc get pods -n opendatahub --watch